HARVARD’S FIRST REPAIR CAFE

 Repair Cafe Harvard is an HCIC initiative promoting repair as an alternative to tossing things out.
 Repairing reduces waste and the demand for new products which conserves precious resources.
 By reducing the waste going into landfills, the resulting methane gas is reduced.
 Methane is a greenhouse gas that is more potent than CO2.

-Walk-ins are welcome but it would be helpful if you register in advance – even if you already registered for the original event.
+Walk-ins welcome but it would be helpful if you register in advance – even if you already registered for the original event.